Diego Maradona: 1987 and 1989 Copa América

-At the 1987 Copa América in Argentina, he scored three goals in four matches, including a brace in a 3–0 victory against Ecuador, but Argentina lost the semi-final 0–1 against eventual winners Uruguay.

-In the 1989 Copa América in Brazil, Maradona played six games but would not score any goals.
-Argentina would finish the tournament third.
+At the 1987 Copa América in Argentina, Maradona scored three goals in four matches, including two goals in a 3–0 victory against Ecuador.
+Argentina lost the semi-final 1–0 against eventual champions Uruguay.
+At the 1989 Copa América in Brazil, Maradona provided an assist for Claudio Caniggia's goal in a 1–0 win over Uruguay in the first round.
+Argentina finished the tournament in third place.